 Why People Don’t Usually Adopt Senior Dogs

 Senior dogs are also believed to be less capable of bonding with their new owners.
-While this may be true for some cases – such as for dogs that have lived with abusive families – this is not necessarily the case for all aging dogs.
+While this may be true for some cases, such as dogs that have lived with abusive families, this is not necessarily the case for all aging dogs.
 It only takes a little time for them to build a close bond.
-Once you have established its trust level and confidence on you though, it would be much easier for you and your dog to bond.
+Once you have established your trust level and confidence in yourself, though, it would be much easier for you and your dog to bond.
 And bond tightly, you will.

 Why You Should Adopt A Senior Dog

-For one, you can save yourself a lot of troubles.
+For one, you can save yourself a lot of trouble.
 Old dogs have already exhausted the energy of very young, crazy puppies.
 Don’t get it wrong.
 Many senior dogs – senior being 7 years old and above – still have several years left of energy to spend.
-Nevertheless with senior dogs, you need not spend extra on a new couch or endure months of housebreaking.
+Nevertheless, with senior dogs, you need not spend extra on a new couch or endure months of housebreaking.

-For people who can’t commit to a lifelong responsibility, a senior dog offers a very ideal pet.
-Because they have shorter remaining lifespan, their elderly owners don’t have worry about having to someday give their old dog away.
+For people who can’t commit to a lifelong responsibility, a senior dog offers an ideal pet.
+Because they have a shorter remaining lifespan, their elderly owners don’t have to worry about someday giving their old dog away.

 Finally, adopting a senior dog is a selfless act of love.
 All dogs deserve a loving home, but senior dogs are especially entitled to one that is fit for retirement.

-Adopting a senior dog, is without a doubt, a very rewarding experience.
-Not only would you get a very loyal companion, you also get a dog that will stick around for as long as it can.
+Adopting a senior dog is, without a doubt, an enriching experience.
+Not only would you get a very loyal companion, but you also get a dog that will stick around for as long as it can.